 The Coastal Pathway is the Sunshine Coast’s most popular shared pathway extending 73 kilometres from Bells Creek in the south, to Coolum in the north.

 The vision for the Coastal Pathway is a world class scenic coastal pathway, connecting beaches, parks and open space areas.
 The pathway provides people with the opportunity to explore the coast’s natural beauty, services and businesses.

 The Coastal Pathway Linear Open Space Master Plan was endorsed by council in 2017 following significant community support for the project.
 The master plan identifies the Bokarina to Warana section as a ‘high priority missing link’.
 Stage 1 of the Coastal Pathway at Bokarina includes a new pathway between the existing path at Driftwood Court through the coastal reserve to Wyanda Park.

-In addition, two missing links are proposed between the existing coastal pathways at Wurley Drive and Blue Haven Court, and the Bokarina Beach development.
-Within the Bokarina Beach site, the developer will be constructing the Coastal Pathway as part of the parkland infrastructure enabling continuous public access through the site and avoiding the current route along Nicklin Way.
+The two missing links are completed between the existing coastal pathways at Wurley Drive and Blue Haven Court, and the Bokarina Beach development.
+Within the Bokarina Beach site, the developer has constructed the Coastal Pathway as part of the parkland infrastructure enabling continuous public access through the site and avoiding the current route along Nicklin Way.

 The new sections of coastal pathway will make it possible to walk, run, or cycle continuously from Bells Creek at Golden Beach to Wyanda Park at Bokarina.

 The proposed alignments of the pathways has taken into consideration community feedback received during the Coastal Pathway Master Plan community engagement process.

 A fauna and flora assessment has been completed and the alignments of the new paths are located to avoid impacts on native vegetation and habitat areas.
 A fauna spotter will be present on site during clearing operations.

 Council has received Operational Works Approval from the State Government for construction of the new paths.

 Revegetation and weed removal will be undertaken as part of the work.
 Following completion, long-term bush revegetation will continue within the reserve.

 A new viewing deck and shelter are proposed at Wyanda Park to replace the existing shelter and provide improved access to the beach and link with the Coastal Pathway.